torvalds/linux/Documentation/spi/spidev.rst

 Some reasons you might want to use this programming interface include:

- * Prototyping in an environment that's not crash-prone; stray pointers in userspace won't normally bring down any Linux system.
+ * Prototyping in an environment that's not crash-prone; stray pointers in userspace won't normally bring down any GNU/Linux system.

  * Developing simple protocols used to talk to microcontrollers acting as SPI slaves, which you may need to change quite often.